Covid 19 Response

-By an Act of Congress signed by the President of the United States, the CDC stay on residential evictions has been extended until January 31, 2021.
-To the extent that this court previously determined that a tenant was a protected person and entitled to relief under the CDC order, such determination continues and the tenant remains a protected person under the CDC order until January 31, 2021 absent contrary findings by this Court.
+The CDC stay on residential evictions has been extended until June 30, 2021.
+To the extent that this court previously determined that a tenant was a protected person and entitled to relief under the CDC order, such determination continues and the tenant remains a protected person under the CDC order until June 30, 2021 absent contrary findings by this Court.
 Eviction hearings where a CDC determination has yet to be made, or where a determination that the tenant is not a protected person has already been made will proceed as scheduled.

-Effective immediately most hearings in the Shelby Superior Court 2 will move to virtual hearings via the program Zoom until MARCH 1, 2021.
-By Supreme Court order all in-person jury trials are stopped until at least March 1, 2021.
 If your hearing has been changed to a virtual hearing you will get notice from the Court.
 All parties and witnesses to any hearing should familiarize themselves with Zoom prior to the hearing.
 There are several good videos on Youtube about how to use Zoom.
 Zoom requires a computer or phone or tablet with a video camera and microphone and an internet connection.
-If you have documents or exhibits that you want the court to consider, you must file those with the court at least two (2) business days before the hearing.
+If you have documents or exhibits that you want the court to consider, you must file those with the court at least two (2) business days before any Zoom hearing.
 You must also send copies to the opposing party.

 The notice from the Court will contain a meeting ID number and a password.
 Go to www.zooom.com\join\ and enter the Meeting ID number and the password provided by Court.
 When you join the meeting you will be placed in a virtual waiting room.
 The Court will admit you to the meeting when it is your turn.
 It may be awhile so please be patient.
 Please make sure you conduct yourself and control your surroundings like you are in court, because you are!
 Contemptuous behavior on a Zoom call is just like contemptuous behavior in the court.